-To make a healthy, creamy avocado dip: Add 3 ripe avocados to food processor with juice from 1 lime.
+To make a healthy, creamy avocado dip: Add 3 ripe avocados to your food processor with juice from 1 lime.
 Add ½ cup of natural Greek yoghurt and a sprinkle of salt!
 You can also add herbs like coriander or chilli for some heat!

 I also love Cobs popcorn, slightly sweet and salty as a snack/treat.
 They actually contain quite a bit of fibre which is great for getting your gut working… Pop your own at home for a really easy and cheap snack.

 You don’t need to wait to eat at a Japanese restaurant to enjoy these… I keep frozen shelled edamame beans at home.
 When I feel like a snack, I boil a few, add a touch of chilli salt and enjoy.
 It’s super yum, high in protein and good for plant-based protein.

 - Plan ahead and be prepared.
 For example, keep a piece of fruit with you.
 Put nuts in a portion-sized container.

 - Keep healthy snacks in your drawer at work instead of chocolate or junk.

 - If you’re desperate to eat but don’t have any options, a takeaway coffee is an easy option to prevent you from getting hangry.